Candidate for OLL’s board: Martta Sopanen, HYY

 Increase OLL’s impact and visibility: My goal is to raise awareness of OLL’s work within higher education communities and strengthen the organization’s advocacy and credibility among decision-makers.

-How have you promoted university sports and the Higher Education on the Move project so far, and what other skills and experience would you bring to OLL?
+How have you promoted university sports, and what other skills and experience would you bring to OLL?

 At the moment, I am designing a “Finland in Motion” project application, which aims to integrate physical activity into students’ daily academic life.
 I also actively advocate for lecture breaks and more flexible course completion options to make more room for movement and adaptability.